Bacteria in Soil: A Source of New Antibiotics

 Analyzing the DNA in Soil Bacteria

 The DNA of soil bacteria is present in their cells while they are alive and released into the soil when they die.
-The Drugs from Dirt scientists will extract this DNA from the soil that they receive, replicate it and then sequence it with the aid of a specialized lab instrument called a DNA sequencer.
-"Sequencing" DNA means determining the order of bases in a piece of DNA.
+The Drugs from Dirt scientists extract this DNA from the soil that they receive, replicate it, and then sequence it with the aid of a specialized lab instrument called a DNA sequencer.
+"Sequencing" DNA means determining the order of bases in the molecule.

 A Sequence Database

-The Drugs From Dirt project won't involve DNA transplants into bacteria.
-Instead, the researchers will create a digital database of the base sequences that they discover.
-Other scientists will be able to access this database and use the information in their own research.
+The Drugs From Dirt project has carried out some DNA transplants into bacteria using the genetic material that they've found.
+They've also created a digital database of the base sequences that they've discovered.
+Other scientists can access this database and use the information in their own research.

-The analysis of soil and its bacteria is proving to be exciting.
-The two techniques dscribed in this article—creating captive bacterial cultures in soil and sequencing the DNA of soil bacteria - may become very important.
+The search for bacteria in soil is proving to be exciting.
+The techniques mentioned in this article—creating captive bacterial cultures in soil, sequencing the DNA of soil bacteria, and creating improved versions of antibiotics that we find—may become very important.

-We need to learn as much as we can about soil bacteria.
-We also need to understand the development of antibiotic resistance in bacteria in more detail.
-It would be a great shame if bacteria become resistant to any new antibiotics that we discover.
+We need to learn as much as we can about the bacteria living in soil.
+We also need to understand the development of antibiotic resistance in more detail.
+It would be a great shame if bacteria quickly become resistant to any new antibiotics that we discover.

-Time will tell whether the bacteria in soil live up to our expectations.
+Time will tell whether soil bacteria live up to our expectations.
 The situation is certainly hopeful.
-Soil bacteria may play an important and even essential role in our future.
+The organisms may play an important and even essential role in our future.

 © 2015 Linda Crampton